mauri870/k8s-controller-heartbeat/README.md

 curl -XHEAD http://IP:PORT/api/healthz/kube-system/deployment/kube-proxy?token=dGVzdDp0ZXN0
 ```

-In order to prevent malicious actors from disclosing private data about your cluster a Basic auth and rate limiting middleware are implemented, please check the Environment variables available below.
+In order to prevent malicious actors from disclosing private data about your cluster a Basic auth and rate limiting middleware are implemented, please check the Environment variables available.

 ## Endpoints